Human Chromosomal Disorders

 A. Klinefelter syndrome: 47, XXY males.
 Male sex organs; unusually small testes, sterile.
 Breast enlargement and other feminine body characteristics.
 Normal intelligence.

 B. 47, XYY males: Individuals are somewhat taller than average and often have below normal intelligence.
-At one time (~1970s), it was thought that these men were likely to be criminally aggressive, but this hypothesis has been disproven over time.
+At one time (~1970s), it was thought that these men were likely to be criminally aggressive, but this hypothesis did NOT stand up to testing and has been disproven over time.
+(An interesting personal essay from a man who is likely XYY: "The Stereotype of the Karyotype" )

 3. Trisomy X: 47, XXX females.
 1:1000 live births - healthy and fertile - usually cannot be distinguished from normal female except by karyotype